sstarzh/vnfmanager/docs/deploy.rst

 floating_network_id: :menuselection:`Horizon UI: Project -> Networks -> Network -> extnet`

 2. Save the .yaml file.
-You will upload this file into VNFM in the next step, deploy F5 Gilan blueprint_.
+You will upload this file into VNFM in the next step, deploy F5 Gilan blueprint.